SharePoint/sp-dev-docs/docs/spfx/viva/get-started/advanced-card-view-functionality.md

 This tutorial builds off the following tutorial: [Build your first SharePoint Adaptive Card Extension](build-first-sharepoint-adaptive-card-extension.md)

+> [!IMPORTANT]
+> This feature is still preview status as part of the 1.14 release and should not be used in production.
+We are looking into releasing them officially as part of the upcoming 1.15 release.

 In this tutorial, you'll implement advanced card view functionality.
 You'll build off the the previous tutorial and create a card view that's powered by data in a SharePoint list.

 ## Create a test list